 Course Name Enter the System Office approved number the course will be offered under.
 Include the aid code and specify the section(s) for which the supplemental fee is requested.
-If the fee is to be used for all supplemental ree is requested.
-If the ree is to be used to sections of the course during the year, enter "all."
+If the fee is to be used for all sections of the course during the year, enter "all."